Flowchart: what is it and why it is important in a project

 Also, another good news is that project management flowcharts generally are easy to create.

 Each symbol in the flowchart communicates specific actions or decisions.
-Just use a standardized collection of symbols and shapes to view each step of the project, then connect them with linking arrows indicating the direction of the work flow.
+Just use a standardized collection of symbols and shapes of the flowchart to view each step of the project, then connect them with linking arrows indicating the direction of the work flow.

 Once completed, the flowchart is ready to help the project manager and team to analyze, edit, and implement specific project plans and objectives.

-In other words, a flowchart is a graphical helper, designed to visualize the sequence of steps to follow during the project management process.
+In other words, a flowchart is a graphical helper, designed to to provide a visual representation of the sequence of steps to follow during the project management process.

 Choosing the right chart template is crucial to ensure that the chart effectively serves its purpose, providing focus and guidance at all organisational levels.